crossbowerbt/zen-coding-yacc/README.md

 A not so bad result considering that the Sublime Text version of Emmet is ~800 lines of code and the Emacs version is ~4000 lines of code.

 Clearly I do not have a text editor to interface with, so it was a little easier for me to write a short program.
-Nevertheless it was a very good approach to learning yacc, and the tool works satisfactorily.
+Nevertheless the tool works, and it was a very good first project to learn yacc.

 # usage
 The syntax is a little different from Emmet.